 Subject Code BME1D04 Subject Title Skin-Care Technologies: Principles, Applications and Safety Credit Value 3 Level 1 Pre-requisite / Co-requisite Nil Exclusion Students from the Programme of Biomedical Engineering Objectives To introduce various skin-care technologies based on modern biomedical engineering technologies in medaesthetic clinics, beauty salons and at home, through which people can improve their appearance and do not impair any health benefits.
 The focuses include: To illustrate how modern biomedical engineering technologies deal with various skin-care issues such as body sculpting, hair removal, wrinkle removal, anti-aging, hair regrowth, acne treatment, wound healing, scar management and other skin problems, as well as the basics in skin biology; To discuss ethical and safety issues related to skin-care technologies.
 Intended Learning Outcomes Upon completion of the subject, students will be able to: a.
 Describe a variety of biomedical engineering technologies, including devices, materials and agents currently applied in the skin-care industry. b.
 Understand the mechanisms of various skin-care technologies. c.
 Design and develop solutions to skin-care issues by applying different biomedical engineering technologies. d.
 Discuss societal, ethical and safety issues associated with skin-care technologies.
-In particular, this subject is intended to have the 3 required features of a CAR subject in the following aspects: Higher-Order Thinking: Different teaching approaches, such as case study, group discussion, lab session and group presentation will be used to help students foster their higher-order thinking capability.
-Students will learn to critically analyze skin-care issues; compare different skin-care technologies for their advantages and disadvantages; design and develop solutions for skin-care issues; discuss societal, ethical and safety issues associated with skin-care technologies.
+In particular, this subject is intended to have the 3 required features of a CAR subject in the following aspects: Higher-Order Thinking: Different teaching approaches, such as case study, group discussion, lab session, group presentation and questionnaire survey report in med-aesthetic clinics/beauty salons, will be used to help students foster their higher-order thinking capability.
+Students will learn to critically analyze skin-care issues; compare different skin-care technologies for their advantages and disadvantages; design and develop solutions for skin-care issues; discuss societal, ethical and safety issues associated with

 Literacy: Students will be given sets of reading materials, including book chapters, journal reports, news reports, and will be asked to evaluate, discuss, and illustrate their understanding and thinking of the readings in group discussion.
-Students will illustrate their views on the recent development of skin-care technologies and related philosophical and ethical issues in the group presentation.
+Students will also be required to write a report based on their surveys on current skin-care technologies used in med-aesthetic clinics and beauty salons in Hong Kong, and related ethnical/safety issues.
+Students will illustrate their views on the recent development of skin-care technologies and related philosophical and ethical issues in the report.